MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics-xyz.md

 Following are the two primary Teams activity handlers:

-* `OnConversationUpdateActivityAsync`: Routes all the conversation update activities
+* `OnConversationUpdateActivityAsync`: Routes all the conversation update activities.
 * `OnInvokeActivityAsync`: Routes all Teams invoke activities.

+Following are the different
 * Conversation events
 * Channel events
 * Members events